psychemedia/storytelling-notes/wife-selling.md

 It would be pleasant to know, that the thirty-seven years of the gentle reign of our present queen had passed over, without the occurrence of any degrading scenes of this kind.
 But such is not quite the case.
 In the first year of the reign, the inhabitants of a village in the West Riding of Yorkshire were much surprised at the result of

-‘a trial, in which a man was sentenced to a month's imprisonment for selling his wife; they had entertained no doubt of his right to do so. illegal ;
+'a trial, in which a man was sentenced to a month's imprisonment for selling his wife; they had entertained no doubt of his right to do so. illegal ;

 Of course it was and eighty years ago Lord Hardwicke had treated as an indictable the making over of a wife by